jerquanb/APlus-Project-Series/README.md

-# A+ Project Series: Comptia Core 1
+# A+ Project Series: CompTIA Core 1

 This repository contains self-directed IT support projects aligned with the CompTIA A+ (220-1201) certification objectives.
 Each project is designed to demonstrate real-world technical skills in areas such as hardware, networking, troubleshooting, mobile support, and virtualization.